 - 4 eggs whole eggs , room temperature

 - 1 1/2 teaspoons baking powder

 - ¼ sea salt

-- In a separate bowl mix the 1/3 cup unsweetened cocoa powder, almond flour, baking powder, sea salt, and instant coffee and set aside.
+- In a separate bowl using a whisk combine the 1/3 cup unsweetened cocoa powder, almond flour, coconut flour, baking powder, sea salt, and instant coffee and set aside.

 - To this wet batter add the dry ingredients.
-Use a spatula to stir until just combined.
+Using a spatula to stir until just combined.

-- Fold into the batter the 3/4 cup of sugar-free chocolate chips until combined.
+- Then fold into the batter the remaining 3/4 cup of sugar-free chocolate chips until combined.

-- Place the cookie dough in the fridge to chill for at least ½ hour.
+- Allow the cookie dough to chill in the refrigerator for at least ½ hour.

-- Using a tablespoon or small cookie scoop add the chilled dough onto the parchment lined cookie sheets and bake for about 13 minutes.
+- Once the dough has had time to chill, using a tablespoon or small cookie scoop add the dough onto the prepared cookie sheets and bake for about 13 minutes.
 Note: Don’t over bake this cookie to make sure it has the right consistency of chewy inside and crispy outside.

 Use CODE: FITTOSERVE when placing any orders for Lakanto sugar substitute and receive a discount.